handrew/browserpilot/readme.md

     - `env.get_llm_response(text)` asks AI about a string `text`.
     - `env.retrieve_information(prompt, entire_page=False)` returns a string, information from a page given a prompt.
 Use prompt="Summarize:" for summaries.
 Uses all the text if entire_page=True and only visible text if False.
 Invoked with commands like "retrieve", "find in the page", or similar.
     - `env.ask_llm_to_find_element(description)` asks AI to find an element that matches the description.
+    - `env.query_memory(prompt)` asks AI with a prompt to query its memory (an embeddings index) of the web pages it has browsed.
+Invoked with "Query memory".
     - `env.save(text, filename)` saves the string `text` to a file `filename`.
     - `env.get_text_from_page(entire_page)` returns the free text from the page.
 If entire_page is True, it returns all the text from HTML doc.
 If False, returns only visible text.
 - The rest of the code is basically middleware which exposes a Selenium object to GPT-3. **For each action mentioned in the base prompt, there is a corresponding method in GPTSeleniumAgent.**